xxuejie/go-quill-editor/README.md

 # go-quill-editor

-An [editor](https://github.com/as/edit/blob/ffe7728cab14073685207fef5baa35f19057ec52/addr.go#L11-L19) interface implementation on [QuillJS's Delta format](https://github.com/fmpwizard/go-quilljs-delta).
-This allows us to apply [Acme/Sam command language](http://doc.cat-v.org/bell_labs/sam_lang_tutorial/sam_tut.pdf) on Delta data structure.
+A [Acme/Sam command language](http://doc.cat-v.org/bell_labs/sam_lang_tutorial/sam_tut.pdf) reimplementation.
+While the primary target here is [QuillJS's Delta format](https://github.com/fmpwizard/go-quilljs-delta), the interface for working with text is also clearly defined for other possible integrations.